-An EEA national’s right to enter and remain in the United Kingdom is not governed by the UK Immigration Rules.
-Instead, it is determined by EU legislation.
+An EEA national’s right to enter and remain in the United Kingdom was determined by EU legislation before Brexit.

 The regulation provided that nationals of EEA member states and Swiss Nationals have an automatic right to enter the UK and remain here for an initial period of 3 months providing valid identity is shown.
 In order to remain in the UK for a period exceeding those 3 months, the EEA national had to be a ‘Qualified Person’.
 This means either a “worker”, “self-employed person”, “self-sufficient person” or a “student”.
 You may also have been considered a qualified person if you were a worker or self-employed person who has ceased activity due to illness or involuntary termination.After 5 years as a ‘qualified person’, you are entitled to reside permanently in the UK (whether or not you continue to be a worker, student or job seeker).
 There was no need for an EEA National to possess documentation confirming their status in the United Kingdom in order to be legally present here.
 However, many individuals find that the process of finding work was much simpler when they had official documentation to prove their right to reside here.

 A family member of an EA national could have made a successful application for an EA Family Permit if the EA national was residing in the UK in accordance with the Regulations and the family member was accompanying or joining the EA national to/in the UK.
 Under EU law, a non-EA national family member can derive a right of residence in the UK through the EA national, providing that the EA national has a right to reside under the 2016 Regulations.
 Regulation 2.1 defines an EA national as a national of an EA state.
 The only way that an application of this kind was refused is if the entry clearance officer was to believe that the marriage was one of convenience.
 Therefore, it is very important to provide evidence of the relationship.